Skip to main content

 Boxing technique exists for a reason: it works against resisting opponents.

 Self-taught boxers never test their skills against resistance.
 Everything they practice is theoretical.
-They've never had someone try to hit them while they're trying to hit back.
+They have never had someone try to hit them while they are trying to hit back.

 The first time a self-taught boxer spars against someone with proper training, reality hits hard.
 Literally.